interactiveaudiolab/separation_segmentation_ismir/README.md

     python layer_separation.py <audio_file>

-To run the algorithm.
 The audio file can be an .mp3 or a .wav, whatever librosa can accept.
+A new folder will be created with separations that you can browse through.

 NOTE: I had to edit the non-negative matrix factorization in scikit-learn to get the algorithm to work, so I've included my edited version of the library here.